lemvik/simple-csharp-chat-example/README.md

 - [x] Server application has a chat room object
   Server operates on `IServerChatRoom` implementations, those can have any behavior in addition to explicit interface implementation.
-- [ ] Chat room object stores chat history
+- [x] Chat room object stores chat history
+  This one was a bit unclear - shall it store internally or persist chat history.
+There is an interface `IMessageTracker` that allows providing an entity that will either store messages in memory (as bundled `InMemoryMessageTracker` does) or persist it somewhere
+  (I didn't provide implementation for that).
+Chat rooms on server use that interface.
 - [x] Both applications have debug logging
   This is somewhat hazy as there is indeed some debug logging here and there, but I'm not sure if it's sufficient.